T-Rahul/SpoC_128/README.md

 >
 >DAT = A3EE0000

 Plaintext is A3EE and the key for the same case is provided as the fifth case of `sdi.txt`.
 The fifth case of `do.txt` is verified against which generated outputs ciphertext and the tag.
-The status of the verification (i.e, Success) will be printed in the `log.txt` file.
+The status of the verification (i.e, Success) will be printed in the `log.txt` file as shown in the video below.

 https://user-images.githubusercontent.com/85212290/150531722-78eafc43-9e59-4193-9766-1b0b136d6fd8.mov